-Berry Creek Falls is one of, if not the most popular spots in the park.
+Berry Creek Falls is one of, if not the most popular views in the park.
 When I was there, it was incredibly busy, so it was hard to grab a spot to see the falls.
 There is a bench you can sit on though, and I sat there to eat my sandwich and wait for a turn to photograph the falls.
-Eventually, people left, and I took this 360-degree photo you can see below.

 After hanging out for about 30 minutes, I started my ascent back up the trail.
-You are technically only 4 miles from the parking lot here, but it is 4 miles which is pretty much 100% uphill.
+You are technically only 4 miles from the parking lot here, but it is 4 miles that are pretty much 100% uphill.

-Remember to note that this is not an easy hike, so if you are making the trek then take lots of water and give yourself a lot of time to complete it.
-After finally rounding out the last hill I was excited for the final 3/4ths of a mile downhill.
-There were a bunch of awesome downed redwoods at the end which made me wish that I was more energetic to take photos of them.
+Remember to note that this is not an easy hike, so if you are making the trek, then take lots of water and give yourself a lot of time to complete it.
+After finally rounding out the last hill, I was excited for the final 3/4ths of a mile downhill.
+There were a bunch of impressive downed redwoods at the end, which made me wish that I was more energetic to take photos of them.

-After connecting with the first trail, I was finally back at the visitors center and my car.
-I really loved my time in Big Basin, and even though the trail is hard, it is beautiful, shaded, and has a bunch of waterfalls.
+After connecting with the first trail, I was finally back at the visitor center and my car.
+I loved my time in Big Basin, and even though the path is hard, it is beautiful, shaded, and has a bunch of waterfalls.
 I am going to be sore tomorrow, but it is the soreness that comes from knowing you accomplished something awesome.

 Here is a video I made on the hike.